If you’re familiar with the basics of configuring live streams, you may have heard the terms multi-bitrate (MBR) and adaptive bitrate (ABR).

 Important: When adding the channel as a new RTSP source, change the IP address of your Pearl-2 to ‘localhost’ or ‘127.0.0.1’.
 In the example above, the original address rtsp://192.168.0.129:554/stream.sdp was changed to the localhost variant rtsp://127.0.0.1:554/stream.sdp.
 Also ensure the preferred transport is set to TCP.

 From here, create a new program and set the bitrate to a lower bitrate and resolution.
 Configure your new program’s custom layout(s) to match your first program and then add your newly-created RTSP source.
 The contents of your first channel are now effectively “linked” to this new channel, which effectively mimics the appearance of the first channel but serves as your “Low bitrate” broadcast.

 To make sure audio from the first channel comes through the RTSP source when added to this second channel, ensure the RTSP source is selected under ‘Audio Sources’, as in the image below.

+Note: If you’re performing any live switching between layouts, this needs to be done from your original (first) channel.
 Repeat this process of adding your first program as an RTSP source for any additional programs you wish to create.
 Some CDNs that use MBR are happy with only “High” and “Low” bitrate broadcasts, but other CDNs may give you the option to send more than two programs to cater to as many viewers as possible.